MaxxCoderZ/Bot-status/README.md

-# BotStatus-Ts-Bot
+# Bot Status

-An open source telegram Bot Status bot
+An complte open source project which funtions with heroku for telegram Bot Status updates ; completely rewriten repostirie from [Ts bots](github.com/ts_bots) Repostirie.

-- For demo you can check <b>[here](https://telegram.me/Ts_bots/8)</b>

-- The status is updated in every 1 hour
+▪ For demo you can check Below image ; Taken image after direct deploying to heroku ;  The status will be updated in every 1 hour in your channel

 # About Bot